ArkerLabs/redisk/README.md

 ### Entity
 Use the decorator `Entity` to convert your class into a Redisk entity.

-You can pass the option canBeListed to 'false' (Default is true) to save some space.
+You can pass the option canBeListed to 'false' (Default is true) to save some space, but you will not be able to list user entities.

 ```ts
 @Entity('user', { canBeListed: true })
 export class User {